exercism/v3/languages/ruby/exercises/concept/arrays/.docs/after.md

 a # => [{"cat"=>"feline"}, {}]
 ```

-Another characteristic of Ruby arrays is that it mixes in the [Enumerable][enumerable-module] module which bring a lot of handy methods to iterate, search, sort, filter, etc. elements of an array.
+Another characteristic of Ruby arrays is that they mix in the [Enumerable][enumerable-module] module, which adds a lot of handy methods to iterate, search, sort, filter, etc. elements of an array.

 One could use a [`for` loop][for-loop] to iterate over an array: